Trade Stock Indices

 This example also uses MACD indicator

 Classic bearish diverging signal warns of a possible change in the trend from up to down.
-This is because even though the stock price went higher the volume of buyers that pushed the stock price higher was less as shown by the MACD indicator.
-This indicates underlying weakness of the upward trend.
+This is because though the stock market price went higher the volume of the buyers who pushed the stock price higher was less as shown by the MACD.
+This indicates underlying weakness of the upwards trend.

 Another good technical indicator to combine with is the moving average indicator, in this technical indicator a trader should use the Moving Average Crossover System

-By combining the classic divergence trading signals with other indicators this way, a trader will be able to avoid whipsaws when it comes to trading the classic diverging signals, because the trader will wait until the stock trading market has actually reversed and is already moving towards this direction, hence the trader will not fall into the trap of picking market tops and bottoms.
+By combining the classic divergence signals with other indicators this way, a trader will be able to avoid whipsaws in trading the classic diverging signals, because the trader will wait until the stock trading market has actually reversed and is already moving towards this direction, hence the trader will not fall into the trap of picking market tops and bottoms.